 THE MAIN OPTIONS

-There are broadly three main ways an organisation can resource a delivery team: -
+There are broadly three main ways to resource a delivery team: –

 - Establish a shared multi-skilled team to handle all the opportunities for a number of councils across a wider area

 - ‘Outsource’ the delivery to the private sector

 - Assemble a dedicated in-house team of full/part-time staff

 For smaller initiatives the first two options are probably the most cost effective.
 For larger initiatives (for example those aiming to deliver 50 or more plots a year) it may be worth building a (mostly) full time in-house team to manage the work.